 Days 11-14: A four hour drive east along the Caribbean coast takes you to Santa Marta, the final resting place of Simón Bolívar.
-An hour's drive east is the Tayrona National Park, with stunning beaches and tropical forest reaching the ocean, the perfect place to relax for the next three nights.
+An hour's drive east is the Tayrona National Park, with stunning beaches and tropical forest reaching the ocean.
+Stay just outside of the park - the perfect place to relax for the next three nights.
 Driven back to Santa Marta on the final day for a flight to Bogotá and onward connections.

 In the following section you will see our suggested options for possible accommodation.